Memorial United Methodist Church, Clovis, California

 Feedback:

-If you hear feedback while you are speaking, continue, speak
+If you hear feedback while you are speaking,

-louder, and closer to the microphone.
+closer to the microphone.
 Do not back away from the

 microphone.
 The sound operator will